AlbGarciam/TopBarFloatingPopUp/README.md

 ## Author

-alb.garciam@gmail.com, alb.garciam@gmail.com
+**Alberto Garcia** - *Initial work* - [AlbGarciam](https://github.com/AlbGarciam)

 ## License

-TopBarFloatingPopUp is available under the MIT license.
+AnimatedTabBar is available under the MIT license.
 See the LICENSE file for more info.